Melbourne High School

 Melbourne High School is a government-funded single-sex academically selective secondary day school for boys, located in the Melbourne suburb of South Yarra, Victoria, Australia.
-Established in 1905, the school caters for boys from Year 9 to Year 12 and is known mainly for its strong academic reputation.
+Established in 1905, the school caters for boys from Year 9 to Year 12.

-Melbourne High School had the leading rank based on VCE average, with its 2009 cohort achieving a median ATAR of 95.85, the highest of any Victorian school in recorded history.
-Students have achieved very strong results in the VCE examinations, and placements at tertiary institutions are at a rate well above Victoria's average.
-The school has a compulsory involvement program, including involvement within school and within the broader community.
-Its ethos encourages investment of effort into academic, sporting, musical, leadership, and personal pursuits.
-It was also the first school in Australia to establish a Student Representative Council, with the assistance of Sir Robert Menzies.
-In addition, the school owns an outdoor education facility in Millgrove, which lies near the Warburton ranges.
-Throughout this history, enrolment for Year 9 has been determined by an entrance examination, held in June each year.
-The entrance examination consists of an assessment of the applicant's mathematics and English skills.
-In 2007, 308 Year 9s entered the school, out of over 1,200 students who undertook the examination.

 The school was founded in 1905 as the first co-educational state secondary school in Victoria.
 Melbourne High School was originally located in Spring Street in Melbourne.
 In 1927, the boys and girls split, with the boys moving to a new school at Forrest Hill in the inner city suburb of South Yarra which retained the name Melbourne High School.
-The girls eventually moved to the Mac.Robertson Girls' High School on Kings Way, Melbourne.
+The girls eventually moved to the Mac.Robertson Girls' High School on Kings Way, Albert Park.

-In 2010, The Age reported that Melbourne High School ranked equal tenth among Australian schools based on the number of alumni who had received a top Order of Australia honour.